 Quinoline antifungal (e.g., clioquinol) compound derivatives also have a poorly understood mechanism of action.

-Zinc Pyrithione has a poorly understood, antifungal mechanism of action.
+Zinc Pyrithione has a poorly understood antifungal mechanism of action.
 Still, leading theories suggest this agent modifies fungal cellular membrane transport, leading to decreased concentrations of critical metabolic substrates, inhibiting protein synthesis, and limiting ATP production.
-These metabolic changes are likely due to an increase in intracellular copper and iron-sulfur clusters, which lead to protein damage.
+These metabolic changes are likely due to increased intracellular copper and iron-sulfur clusters, which lead to protein damage.

 Nystatin, the other polyene drug, is only approved for topical and oral "swish-and-swallow' applications.
 Nystatin is available as a powder, cream, and oral solution.

 The available preparations for systemic azole antifungals include tablets, capsules, oral solutions, and IV solutions.
 Azole drugs for local or topical use include powders, creams, ointments, gels, shampoos, and lozenges.

 Terbinafine, from the allylamine class of antifungals, can be administered topically or orally, which is dependent on the fungal infection being local or systemic, respectively.

 Caspofungin, anidulafungin, and micafungin, the three main drugs in the echinocandin class, are all given intravenously as a reconstituted solution.